akanik/nicar24-mapping-session/README.md

 ### Creating a source of truth for spatial data in your newsroom
 Mapping can be very useful in creating reference documents for teams that join togther different spatial data so that you can maintain consistency in how you report on your area.

-For example, knowing which school districts are within your city's metro area is important so you can know which school districts to pull data for, which to include in your analyses, etc. You can also do more complex spatial joins that will align multiple
+For example, knowing which school districts are within your city's metro area is important so you can know which school districts to pull data for, which to include in your analyses, etc. You can also do more complex spatial joins that will align multiple data files.

-One document that has crosswalks for all nominal geographies (spatial join)

 **For instance:** School ID 324321 → Facility ID 76543 → Popsicle School → Ice Cream Neighborhood → Dairy County

-**Working example:** Cam did you have an example that you've created?

-**QGIS walkthru**

 **Python code**
 [code/create-a-crosswalk.ipynb](../data/create-a-crosswalk.ipynb)

-### Letting reporters know what you need in order to do your job
-When File formats
-Powerpoints are not acceptable forms of spatial data unless you’re really good at tracing (spoiler: no one is that good and if you are it's not worth your time to trace) (georeferencing data)

-### Breaking down technical language for non-technical audiences
-Census tract --> "areas"

 ## COLLABORATION
 Pulling yourself into the reporting process early on working closely with your team to continuously develop the project.

-Showing others how things are spatially related over time

-Share your work with your team quickly and interactively.
+Specifically, the ability to explain to your team and readers how things are spatially related and how spatial data change over time can be vital to accurately reporting on communities.
+Sharing your mapping work with your team quickly and interactively can help you accomplish this.

 [How to write a data summary](https://docs.google.com/document/d/16hR6wOSjXtBXDkSepsNH5hyIbg3XZgraPtFADD6yDt0/edit)

-**QGIS walkthru** Buffers, clusters and Felt plugin for QGIS.

 **Python code** [code/buffers-clusters-viz.ipynb](code/buffers-clusters-viz.ipynb)